 - He cut a rockabilly song called “You’re All I Want.”

 - “It made sense because of the way he was dressed,” McCreary said.
 “After working 12 hours, I made him a cassette.
 He was standing at the door and he tossed me the cassette and said, 'Happy birthday.' ”

 - “I have an unreleased Prince song,” she said.
 “For him, that was one of the greatest gifts he could have ever given me.
 At the time, I wanted my birthday off.

 - “That was him.”’'

 The track contains elements that Prince would later revert to in Delirious, which uses a similar bassline, and Horny Toad, where the lead synth line is not unlike the repeated rockabilly motif of You’re All I Want.

-In a session at a later date Prince had his (girl)friend Kim Upsher record lead vocals on the song.
-The song initial recording date and overdub date likely fall before Prince meeting Vanity, so the fact he had Kim Upsher record vocals for it might indicate Prince considered using it for the girl group The Hookers that he was developing ideas for, and ultimately became Vanity 6.
+In a session, likely at at a later date, Prince updated his vocal to sing the song in falsetto and vocalize along with the melody line.
+He also had his (girl)friend Kim Upsher record lead vocals on the song.
+The song’s initial recording date and overdub date possibly fall before Vanity was considered for the girl group The Hookers that he was developing ideas for, and ultimately became Vanity 6.
+So the fact he had Kim Upsher record vocals for it might indicate Prince considered using it for The Hookers.

 In July 1989 Prince gave the song to Eric Leeds (along with Evolsidog, My Summertime Thang, Pickle, U Should Be Mine, Wet Dream Cousin, Vibrator, The Max and XYZ) when considering songs for a new Madhouse album (later called 26, which later evolved into Eric Leeds’ solo album Times Squared).